 Respect Ohio's Retired Teachers, Restore Their Promised COLA

 0 have signed.
-Let’s get to 15,000!
+Let’s get to 35,000!

-In the years 2013 through 2017, STRS took actions to further enrich themselves.
-During these years STRS decreased and froze retired teachers simple COLA for what will effectively amount to 8 years of COLA losses.
+In the years 2013 through 2017, STRS took actions that drastically impacted Ohio's teachers.
+During these years STRS first decreased the COLA for retired teachers and then froze the COLA for what will effectively amount to at least 8 years of COLA losses.
 STRS also sought to make active teachers work 5 additional years in order to receive a full pension.
-Current Ohio teachers will now have to be 60 years of age, or older, and work at least 35 years for a full pension.
-As if this wasn't enough, STRS took action to withhold their COLA for the first 5 years of their retirement.
-However, they reserved the right to never pay current teachers a COLA!
+Ohio's Legislature allowed this so Ohio teachers will have to be 60 years of age and work at least 35 years for a full pension.
+Many of Ohio's teachers will have to work 38-39 years to meet the requirements for a full pension.
+As if this wasn't enough, STRS sought action (which was granted by Ohio's Legislature) to withhold their COLA for their first 5 years of their retirement.
+No other state in the nation has such stringent requirements.